Brought to you by Hazelden Publishing

 Teachers and administrators are well-positioned—sometimes even more so than parents—to objectively spot.
 These can include changes in behavior, becoming withdrawn, or a sudden change in achievement at school.

-Unfortunately, those signs can be harder to distinguish during the pandemic, when many students are struggling emotionally and academically.
-A youth suicide prevention program, such as Hazelden’s Lifeline Trilogy, can help educators distinguish between students who are dealing with normal pandemic blues and those who might be at risk for suicide.
+Unfortunately, those signs can be harder to distinguish right now, when many students are struggling emotionally and academically.
+A youth suicide prevention program, such as Hazelden’s Lifeline Trilogy, can help educators distinguish between students who are dealing with normal feelings and those who might be at risk for suicide.

 Talking about suicide doesn’t encourage it.